 Radon is a naturally occurring, invisible, odorless gas that is harmlessly dispersed in outdoor air; but when trapped in buildings, can be harmful at elevated levels.
 The USEPA has determined that radon is the second leading cause of lung cancer in the U.S., second to smoking.
 However, because you can’t see or smell radon, people tend to minimize the health effects and ignore the possibility it might exist in elevated levels in their homes.
 For more information on Radon or to order a free test kit, visit About Radon | Ohio Department of Health or

 Click here to visit the EPA Radon Page www.epa.gov/radon

 School Building Inspections

 The Health Department conducts inspections of school buildings in Darke County twice a year.
 School buildings are checked for safety, sanitation, and playground safety.
+In 2017, the Darke County Board of Health adopted a School Environmental Health and Safety Inspection Methodology that is followed during inspections.
 For more information contact a sanitarian at 937-548-4196 ext.
-225.
+203.

 Sewage Treatment Systems